NHSDigital/interoperability-standards-documentation/input/pagecontent/patient-identity-management.md

-The scope of this proposal is national, regional, NHS Trust and supplier.
+The scope of this document and proposals is national, regional, NHS Trust and supplier.

 ### References